kevin-bernardi/CudaGrid3D/README.md

 A pointcloud is an array of points representing obstacles in the environment.
 Each point of the pointcloud is inserted in the correct cell of the 3D grid and marked the cell as occupied.

 A pointcloud can be inserted in the 3D Grid using the function `insertPointcloud`.
 This function accepts an array of `CudaGrid3D::Point` allocated on the device memory.
-The points acquired must be converted to the type the library uses and then copy the data on a pointcloud allocated on the device memory using `initDevicePointcloud`.
+Therefore, the points acquired must be converted to the type the library uses and then copy the data on a pointcloud allocated on the device memory using `initDevicePointcloud`.

 The coordinates of the points are expressed in meters.